lexndru/hap/README.md

 # Hap!
 [![Build Status](https://travis-ci.org/lexndru/hap.svg?branch=master)](https://travis-ci.org/lexndru/hap)

-Hap! is an HTML parser and scraping tool originally written in Python2/3 and ported to Node.js.
+Hap! is an application specification for markup-language data-oriented scraping tools.
+This repository contains the reference implementation of the HTML parser originally written in Python2/3.

+Another implementation is planned to be released in Node.js (experimental).

+## Introduction
 The purpose of Hap! is to have a simple and fast way to retrieve certain data from the internet.
 It uses JSON formatted data as input and output.
 Input can be either from a local file or from stdin from another process.
 Output is either printed to stdout or saved to file.
 If input is provided by file, Hap! names it dataplan ("data planning") and the same file is used when the output is saved.

 ## Usage